 - The diversity of their hiring panel

-Paying attention to the demographic data in both of these categories helps you ensure that you’re attracting diverse candidates from various backgrounds, races, gender identities, sexual orientations, religious backgrounds, and more.
-Further, a diverse hiring panel helps prevent unconscious bias in the hiring process and can lead to more well-rounded hiring decisions.
+Paying attention to the demographic data in both categories helps you attract diverse candidates from various backgrounds, races, gender identities, sexual orientations, religious backgrounds, and more.
+Further, a diverse hiring panel helps prevent unconscious bias in hiring and can lead to more well-rounded hiring decisions.

 Organizations that want to improve the representation of historically underrepresented groups need to understand where they’re starting.
 There are several ways to do this, including using diversity and inclusion surveys to collect employee feedback.